-The Appendices show the areas covered by the end of Year 6.
+Appendix 1 shows the areas covered by the end of Year 6.

 Sex Education at LCS: The Primary National Curriculum stipulates that schools should teach puberty and some elements of reproduction in plants and animals.
 We provide education in these areas as well as education in the differences between men and women biologically, hormonally and in procreation.
-We also teach the Biblical view of the role of sex in marriage, and the Bible's definition of marriage as it has been traditionally understood.
-Please see Appendix 3 for further detail on content.
+We also teach the Biblical view of God's loving design for human identity and flourishing, including our God given sex and gender, the role of sex in marriage and the Bible's definition of marriage as these have been traditionally understood.

+Please see Appendix 2 for further detail on content.